Beginner’s Guide to the GSA Contract Get the Guide Now

 Removes the Most Favored Customer/Basis of Award Requirement

 This ties back to the traditional, non-TDR process for negotiating pricing.
-Without TDR, contractors must determine the customer or type of customer that not only receives their best pricing, but also most resembles the buying practices of the federal government.
-This customer or class of customer is then established as a Most Favored Customer (MFC) or Basis of Award (BOA).
+Without TDR, contractors were required to determine the customer or type of customer that not only received their best pricing, but also most closely resembled the buying practices of the federal government.
+This customer or class of customer was then established as a Most Favored Customer (MFC) or Basis of Award (BOA).
 TDR removes this requirement altogether.

 3